DP World chairman says Djibouti dispute hurt company's ability to borrow

 He said the company is also active in Somalia, Mozambique, Senegal, and Mali and has signed an agreement to develop a port in the Democratic Republic of Congo (DRC).

-He said the company’s new platform in Kigali will further landlocked Rwanda’s efforts to become a trade hub for neighbouring countries including DRC and nearby Kenya, reducing the costs of importing and exporting via the Indian Ocean ports in Mombasa and Dar es Salaam.
-(Reporting by Clement Uwiringiyimana, Writing by Maggie Fick; Editing by Emelia Sithole-Matarise)
+He said the company’s new platform in Kigali will further landlocked Rwanda’s efforts to become a trade hub for neighboring countries including DRC and nearby Kenya, reducing the costs of importing and exporting via the Indian Ocean ports in Mombasa and Dar es Salaam.

+Reporting by Clement Uwiringiyimana,; Writing by Maggie Fick; Editing by Emelia Sithole-Matarise